moby/moby/docs/tutorials/usingdocker.md

     Attach to a running container

+    Options:
-      --help              Print usage
+      --detach-keys string   Override the key sequence for detaching a container --help                 Print usage
-      --no-stdin          Do not attach stdin
+      --no-stdin             Do not attach STDIN
-      --sig-proxy=true    Proxy all received signals to the process
+      --sig-proxy            Proxy all received signals to the process (default true)

 > **Note:**
 > For further details and examples of each command, see the